mikebridge/scrapeterion/README.md

 ## Export Formats

-Depending on the format, each film look something like this:
+Depending on the format, each film looks something like this:

 ```json
 {